bluwy/whyframe/docs/src/pages/docs/integrations/vitepress.md

 ## Install

-`whyframe` comes in two packages, one for the core library and one for the UI framework, in this case, Vue.
+`whyframe` comes in two packages, the core library and the UI framework, in this case, Vue.

 ```bash
 # Install the core library